TuxML/tuxml-web/README.md

 ## "Smart caching" system
 Behind this name is a simple way to keep data as fresh as possible without having to overwhelm the database with requests, as a complementary to flask-caching.

-+ The system will periodically refresh the cache items according to their frequency of use (From every 5 minutes to each 50 minutes).
++ Every 5 minutes, the system will check if the compilations count has changed.
+And if so, the cache items will be refreshed.

 + Every 6 hours, the cache will be purged of items that haven't been used in 24 hours.